“even as the testimony of Christ was confirmed in you…”

 was confirmed in you

 The word “confirmed” is a legal term referring to a guarantee that settles the transaction.
 The Greek word means to make to stand, to make stable.
 The testimony concerning Christ made a stand in the Corinthian church.
-At a point in the past God used them to effectively witness for Christ.
+At a point in the past, God used them to witness for Christ effectively.
 The papyri show a legal sense of guaranteeing a title.
 God gives the guarantee of validity of the message through the Corinthians.

 God uses gifts of the church to confirm His message to those without Christ.

 All true witnessing ultimately is God’s witness.
-He uses the individual or the church but in the final analysis He confirms the gospel.
+He uses the individual or the church, but in the final analysis, He confirms the gospel.
 God will use us powerfully when we orient to grace.
-We will have confidence and strength to know that God works through us.
+We will have the confidence and strength to know that God works through us.
 We cannot by-pass understanding of God’s provision of wealth (1:5).
 A true witness is aware of the power behind witnessing.